mfsjr/manifold-dx/README.md

 }
 ```
 - How to hook up AppState to manifold-dx.
 Note that we define mutation checking for development,
-     so if anything other than an action touches our state, we fail fast with an error/exception.
+     so if anything other than an action modifies our state, we fail fast with descriptive error.
 ```typescript jsx
 export class AppStore extends Store<AppState> {